t-crest/patmos/README.md

 build the compiler, the Patmos simulator, and the test benches.
 Therefore, take a cup of coffee and find some nice reading.
-After building the compiler add the path to the compiler into your .profile:
+After building the compiler add the path to the compiler executables into your .profile:

-    export PATH="~/t-crest/local/bin:$PATH"
+    export PATH="/home/martin/t-crest/local/bin:$PATH"

+Use an absolute path as LLVM cannot handle a path relative to the home directory (~).

 One might start with the standard, harmless looking Hello World: